Equal parts storyteller & problem solver.

-At UC Berkeley, I studied literature and creative writing, before moving to New York to follow my dream of being a director.
+At UC Berkeley, I studied literature and creative writing to hone this draw I had towards telling a solid story, before moving out to New York to follow my dream of becoming a film director.
 There, I directed narrative short films, web series and music videos, but something wasn’t sitting right.

 I kept discovering again and again that my favorite part of the process was after production had wrapped, in the editing room.
 That was the place where you really got to put the pieces of the story together – just like I always had loved doing as a kid.
-That was where I discovered the kind of storyteller I always was and still am.
+That was where I discovered the kind of storyteller I always was and still am – the one who takes what’s there and makes it the best it can be.
 So I followed my bliss and pivoted to a career in editing.
 It was one of the best decisions I’ve ever made.

-I am currently in post production on my first feature documentary as director and editor, This is What an Activist Looks Like, about a life changing week at a summer camp for teen activists.
+I am also currently in post production on my passion project, This is What an Activist Looks Like, a feature documentary about a life changing week at a summer camp for teen activists.